dreed1/Color-Factory/README.markdown

      * ----------------------------------------------------------------------------
      * "BEER-WARE LICENSE":
      * <dan@danreed.net> wrote this class.
 As long as you retain this notice you
      * can do whatever you want with this stuff.
-If we meet some day, and you think
+If we meet some day (and you think
-     * this stuff is worth it, you can buy me a beer in return --Dan Reed
+     * this stuff is worth it) you can buy me a beer in return --Dan Reed
      * ----------------------------------------------------------------------------
      */